 The knowledge contained in this book is based on informational interviews with employers, recruiters, and PhDs, and on observations of the dynamics with which open positions appear on LinkedIn and other platforms—rather than on other books in the same space.
 The reason for this is very simple.
 On one hand, you wish to cover the topic in an exploitative way, but on the other hand, you also need to make sure that the material that you provide is original and has some added value.

-However, there are also plenty of other available online resources for PhDs thinking of transitioning to industry — including a number of books.
+However, there are also plenty of other available online resources for PhDs thinking of transitioning to industry—including several books.
 Every available book has a little bit different scope, and all of them are good in one way or another.
 They were all written by PhDs after all!

-Turning Science Into Things People Need: Voices of Scientists Working in Industry (Giltner, 2010): Anthology introducing career stories of ten respected scientists who have successfully built new careers in industry.
+Turning Science Into Things People Need Voices of Scientists Working in Industry (Giltner, 2010): Anthology introducing career stories of ten respected scientists who have successfully built new careers in the industry.

 Navigating the Path to Industry: A Hiring Manager’s Advice for Academics Looking for a Job in Industry (Nelson, 2014): Advice on how to optimize your job application process as a researcher: how to network, conduct informational interviews, turn your academic CV into an industry resume, write a cover letter, and go through the job interviews with confidence.

-Moving On: Essays on the Aftermath of Leaving Academia (Miller et al., 2014): Antology introducing careers stories of fourteen former graduate students, adjuncts, and tenure-track professors who have successfully built new careers in industry.
+Moving On: Essays on the Aftermath of Leaving Academia (Miller et al., 2014): Antology introduces the careers stories of fourteen former graduate students, adjuncts, and tenure-track professors who have successfully built new careers in the industry.

 “So What Are You Going to Do with That?”: Finding Careers Outside Academia (Basalla & Debelius, 2014): Career advice for PhDs including discussion on transferrable skills, strategies to pass job interviews, and examples of researchers who have successfully made the transition.